AIHubCentral/docs/assets/Realtime Voice Changer/Local/Tg-Develop's W-Okada Fork.md

 ||| ❌ **CONS**
 - Uses a Web User Interface, having issues on some browsers.
 - Doesn't have a very active development recently, it's more of a personal public fork with some Quality Of Life updates of the Wokada Deiteris' Fork, please don't have too much expectations and don't disturb the developer about it
-- Doesn't have any Intel MacOS version.
-- Discontinued for Apple Silicon MacOS after version b2364.
+- Doesn't support: Intel GPUs on Linux, ARM64 CPUs, NPUs, Intel Mac, discontinued for Apple Silicon MacOS after version b2364.
 - Has Cut Off Issues Using an Extra superior to 2.7
 |||
 ===